 Two weeks ago, my pastor preached on Psalm 37:4:

 Delight yourself in the Lord and He will give you the desires of your heart.

 During the prayer time after the message, God revealed my true desires to me and showed me that that is what He wants to give me.

 He reminded me of a vivid dream I had had earlier that week: I had been at a piano recital and been given the opportunity to play, but I simply had nothing prepared.
 In the dream, I stared longingly at the piano, racking my brain for pieces I could whip up in the spur of the moment, but I was so rusty that I had absolutely nothing I could perform with any semblance of ability, so I walked away.

 When I woke up, I was filled with an intense longing to perform.
 I hadn’t felt that desire in a long, long time.
 I had thought that desire had fallen asleep, or maybe died.

 As my pastor prayed, “Some of you feel desires deep inside that you just can’t shake.
 Those desires are pointing toward the calling God has for you,” I remembered all the times God told me in the past year not to let go of this desire and dream.
 Despite all my excuses––it’s impractical, unnecessary, unfashionable––God keeps telling me that this hiatus from classical music is just for a season.
 He keeps sending people to me with encouraging words about it.
 He keeps putting me in situations that uncover this hidden desire so strongly that I can’t ignore it.

-God even reminded me of a vision someone had for me once about my music going out across North Korea.
-I had naturally assumed they meant worship music.
-I’d begun thinking that worship music and song writing might be enough music for me for the rest of my life, that that was the kind of music that would most powerfully transform the world anyway.
+God even reminded me of a vision someone had about me once that my music was going out across North Korea.
+I had assumed they meant worship music.
+I’d been thinking that worship music and song writing might be enough music for me for the rest of my life, that that was the kind of music that would most powerfully transform the world anyway.